 - In re Caremark Securities Litigation, (United States District Court, Northern District of Illinois); and

 - Zinberg v.
 Washington Bancorp, Inc., (United States District Court, District New Jersey) (recovery for the class members of 200% of their damages).

 Mr. Levy argued before the New York Court of Appeals in Tanzer v.
 Health Insurance Plan of Greater New York, 91 N.Y.2d 850 and won a unanimous decision upholding a class action complaint on behalf of insureds who had been denied medical insurance coverage.
 Thereafter, the class received 100% of their damages.

-In addition to his courtroom experience, Mr. Levy serves as an arbitrator for the United States District Court for the Eastern District of New York.
 Mr. Levy is also active in charitable work.
 He has received the Lifetime Trustee Award from the National Multiple Sclerosis Society for "outstanding service to the MS community."